 It is for people who do not qualify for Employment Insurance (EI).

 The first day that you could get CRSB money for was September 27, 2020.
-It gives $500 a week for up to for 4 weeks.
-CRSB is available until at least November 20, 2021.
-The government plans to extend the program again to May 7, 2022, but this is not the law yet.
+It gives $500 a week for up to for 6 weeks.
+CRSB is available until at least May 7, 2022.
+The government may extend the program again if the COVID-19 situation has not improved.

 To qualify for the CRSB, all of the following must apply to you: